p4lang/p4c/backends/graphs/README.md

 ## Improvement ideas

-  - use different shapes for vertices of different types (e.g. rectangles for tables)
   - change representation of controls: instead of adding a vertex labelled with the control name when the control is invoked, group the control contents into a "subgraph"